void-linux/void-docs/src/config/wayland.md

 Mozilla Firefox ships with a Wayland backend which is disabled by default.
 Launching Firefox with `MOZ_ENABLE_WAYLAND=1` is required to enable it.

-The Midori browser, which has a Gtk+ interface, should also work on Wayland.
+The Midori browser, which has a GTK+ interface, should also work on Wayland.

 Qt5 based browsers, such as qutebrowser, also work on Wayland.